2024 University of Oxford Chancellor election: Second round

 The University emailed the 33 eliminated candidates stating "We will not be releasing any information or rankings or vote share on the first round at this point, so as not to influence the second round of the election."
 Matthew Firth, one of the eliminated candidates, derided the decision on Twitter as an "unacceptable lack of transparency" and "unacceptable and irregular".
-Civica Election Services are organising the election.
-The University instructed Civica not to provide it with more detail than the first five ranked candidates so as to forestall queries over the full result.
+Civica Election Services were organising the election, and the University instructed Civica not to provide it with more detail than the first five ranked candidates, so as to forestall queries over the full result.
 Second round voting commenced on 18 November.